Love rowing or coxing? Want to be a part of next year’s Dark Blue success?

 Our Development Squad offers you the chance to experience the excellent facilities, equipment and professional coaching available to the OUWLRC squad.
 There will be the opportunity to row in different boat classes (rowing and sculling) and to race at external regattas.

-If you have any questions, take a look at the FAQs below or get in touch with our , Martin or our , Leah.
+If you are interested and have further questions, take a look at the FAQs below and get in touch with our , Katherine or our , Nic.

 We look forward to you joining us for a great summer of rowing!